 UMGCCC is ranked among the top 50 cancer programs in the country, according to U.S. News & World Report’s Best Hospitals list.

-Cancer research funding at UMGCCC has grown dramatically since 2002 — from $19.4 to $57.5 million — continues to drive scientific discovery by our cancer experts, all of whom are on the faculty of the University of Maryland School of Medicine.
+Cancer research funding at UMGCCC has grown dramatically since 2002 — from $19.4 million to $75.4 million — and continues to drive scientific discovery by our cancer experts, all of whom are faculty of the UM School of Medicine.

-UMGCC is a leader in addressing cancer disparities, with research focused on improving access to care and treatment outcomes for minorities, who represent 30 percent of the patients in our clinical trials, compared to 2 percent nationally.
+UMGCCC is a leader in addressing cancer disparities, with research focused on improving access to care and treatment outcomes for minorities, who represent 37 percent of the patients in our clinical trials, compared to 16 percent nationally.

 Mr. Stuart Weitzman